Our five policy asks to fix the digital divide and ensure digital opportunities for all

 1. Lead with vision

-Set a bold, future-focused vision for a digitally included UK in the age of AI, with 'Digital Inclusion Impact Assessments' across all departments and underpinning all Missions.
+Set a bold, future-focused vision for a digitally included UK in the age of AI, across all departments and underpinning all Missions.

 3. End the postcode lottery